aryanbonigala/FluxBT/USAGE.md

-# quantbt Usage Guide
+# fluxbt Usage Guide

-This guide explains how to install, run, and get the most out of quantbt, including limitations to keep in mind.
+This guide explains how to install, run, and get the most out of fluxbt, including limitations to keep in mind.

 ## Installation